HIV RISK BASICS

 - Not wearing a condom when someone says they are HIV negative – unless you know someone well, you are taking a significant risk fucking without a condom.
 We estimate 1 in 5 gay and bi identified guys living with HIV don't know it.
 Much as we wish it weren't the case, trusting someone is not a good strategy for staying safe, particularly for casual hook-ups.
 Things getting serious?
 Taking off the condoms is a process, find out more about safe sex in a relationship here.

 - Not wearing a condom when they say they are undetectable – unless you know someone really well, and they are happy to be transparent with you about their viral load testing, condoms need to stay on cocks, especially during casual hook ups.
-Having said that, if someone is able to reach and maintain an undetectable viral load, the chance of them passing on HIV during condomless sex is virtually zero.
+Having said that, people living with HIV who have maintained an undetectable viral load for six months or more do not pass on HIV through condomless sex.

 THREE REASONS WHY GUYS WHO HAVE SEX WITH GUYS ARE MORE LIKELY TO GET HIV